 This one is the most convenient of the three to get set up and sewing.
 It has an automatic needle threader, which is perfect for helping out little fingers.
 Best of all, this is the only one of the three to feature a convenient drop-in bobbin with transparent cover.
 Top loaders like this are much easier for kids to navigate.
 We also like the clear cover, which helps you see how much thread is left on the bobbin.

 Like the other Brother, this one has an automatic bobbin-winder function.
+They don’t get much easier than this!

 The safe, built-in thread cutter keeps scissors and stitch rippers away from the machine, and protects your kids’ fingers from the sharp edge.
+It’s one of several design features which will give your parenting antennae peace of mind!

 It comes with plenty of accessories–the same set you get with the smaller Brother model.
+They’re all easy to store in the machine, so you can rest assured that your kid’s sewing area won’t spread out of control!

 We especially like the quick-change feet system on this model.
 They snap easily on and off, and keep your child’s fingers as far from the needle as possible.

 At just 11 pounds, this one’s a breeze to carry to class.
 If your child sews at school, this is an ideal travel choice.
+Also, if you don’t have a dedicated space for them to work at home, this will make it all easy to pack away after they’re done.

 Just like our other two recommendations, this one’s covered by a 25 year limited warranty.
 Plus, you get Brother’s complimentary phone support service.

 This is a noisy one.
 It’s super light, and a lot of the plastic gears and internal parts make clackety sounds.
+You may or may not want to put some rooms between you and your child as they work.
+Still, given the price and functionality, it’s something we’re prepared to overlook.

-Previous buyers noted that the zipper foot takes time to adjust.
+The zipper foot takes time to adjust.
 The needle needs to be in the correct setting for it to work, and this can take some time to learn.
 Make sure you sit down and figure it out first, so you can help your kids when they get to zippers.

 It has a tendency to travel as you sew through thicker layers of fabric.
 That’s one downside of the lightweight design.
 Placing a rubber mat, or other non-slip material under the machine will help with this.